TabithaChelagat/Cyclist_Bike_Share_SQL_Project/README.md

 - *Day*

-This code provides insights into the average ride length for each day of the week, categorized by member type (member or casual).
+This code provides insights into the ```average ride length for each day of the week```, categorized by member type (member or casual).

 ```
 Select day_of_ride, member_casual, AVG(ride_length) as avg_ride_length